Blakeinstein/Design-Patterns/README.md

 ### Via precompiled binary

-1. A binary exists as `artifacts/bin/Binary.jar` that can be used to execute the project skipping the compilation step.
+1. A binary exists as `bin.jar` that can be used to execute the project skipping the compilation step.
 Minimum `JDK 16`.
+Please run it in the same directory with the `Data` subdirectory  present in the same directory

+## Changing the dataset.

+All used data is present in the `Data` sub directory, new datasets can be placed in this directory.
+Take care to

+1. Match the filenames as is, they are case sensitive.

+2. User and product info doesn't live update and required application restart, but user-product relations can be updated by clicking refresh.

+3. The file data follow a particular format where, each new entry is in a new line and the parts of the data are seperate with a color `:` .